signalsciences/terraform-provider-sigsci/docs/resources/site_alert.md

 ### Required

+- `action` (String) A flag that describes what happens when the alert is triggered. 'info' creates an incident in the dashboard. 'flagged' creates an incident and blocks traffic for 24 hours.
+Must be info or flagged.
 - `interval` (Number) The number of minutes of past traffic to examine.
 Must be 1, 10 or 60.
 - `site_short_name` (String) Site short name
 - `tag_name` (String) The name of the tag whose occurrences the alert is watching.
 Must match an existing tag